-Mr. Kiran B Vadodaria (DIN: 00092067) Chairman & Managing Director
+1. Mr. Kiran B Vadodaria (DIN: 00092067) Chairman & Managing Director

 Mr. Kiran B Vadodaria is a CMD of Sambhaav Media Limited (SML), a BSE/ NSE listed corporate entity.
 SML has a track record of value based, objective, balanced journalism acting as a reference post in Gujarati print and electronic media.
-He has steered through SML journey of more than 30 (Thirty) years.
+He has steered through SML journey of more than 30 years.
 He was elected as President of Indian Newspaper Society (INS), the reputed, prominent and influential media association for 2014-15.
-Currently, he is INS Executive Committee Member and also a member of News Broadcasters Association.
+Currently, he is INS Executive Committee Member.
 He has also held post of President of Gujarat Daily Newspaper Association (GDNA).